iachievedit/amarillo/README.md

 ## Configuration

-To use `yellow` you'll need to provide AWS credentials in an `aws.env` file located in `/etc/yellow/aws.env` or `/usr/local/etc/yellow/`.
+To use `amarillo` you'll need to provide AWS credentials in an `aws.env` file located in `/etc/amarillo/aws.env` or `/usr/local/etc/amarillo/`.
 These credentials should be that of an AWS IAM user that only has programmatic access to Route 53 with the `AmazonRoute53FullAccess` policy.

 The format of the `aws.env` file is: